stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 ## GStreamer debug

-Most failures / errors during replay is caused by missing GStreamer plugins.
-Gstreamer plugin provision is a runtime dependency that should be provisioned by the user.
+Most failures / errors during replay are caused by missing GStreamer plugins.
+Gstreamer plugin provision is a runtime dependency that should be done by the user.
 The Windows' installer includes a (ridiculously) large selection of GStreamer plugins, but it's always possible that one is missing.

 For the record, on Arch Linux, the following GStreamer packages appear adequate for all sources tested: